braiddynamics/qbd-portal/docs/01-foundations/00-intro.md

 ### Causal Set Theory: The Discretization of History

 The most direct heir to the idea that the continuum is an illusion is Causal Set Theory (CST), championed by Raphael Sorkin and Fay Dowker.
 Dowker, a Professor of Theoretical Physics at Imperial College London, possesses a direct lineage to the architects of spacetime thermodynamics; she completed her PhD under Stephen Hawking in 1990.
-Her work represents a rigorous mathematization of Wheeler’s intuition that the “deepest bottom” is discrete.
+Her work represents a mathematization of Wheeler’s intuition that the “deepest bottom” is discrete.

 **The Rejection of the Continuum**